REM-Infotech/GuardEPI/.github/pull_request_template.md

 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Chore (documentation, packages, or tests updates, nothing that affect the final user directly)
 - [ ] Release (new version of the application - only for production)
+- [ ] Refactor (code changes that neither fix a bug nor add a feature)

 ## Description